 Jesus Presented Seven “I AM” statements

 - I AM the Bread of Life.
 What do you think nourishes our souls?
 Is it the satisfaction of a career, or of raising children, or a wonderful love life?
-Truly, Jesus is the only One Who nourishes our souls with what will gives us authentic life.
+Truly, Jesus is the only One Who nourishes our souls with what will give us authentic life.

 - I AM the Light of the World.
 What gives spiritual insight?
 Is it spiritual experiences?
 Thinking about philosophy?
 Drawing from the teachings of various religious?
 Jesus proclaims He is the One Who illuminates the spirit with true light.